VTsuprov/jmri/README.md

 # jmri - UNDER CONSTRUCTION
-Access to the railroad model with NodeJS through JMRI
+Full access to the railroad model with NodeJS via JMRI JSON Servlet.

+The JMRI JSON Services provide access to JMRI via JSON data objects via a RESTful interface via a socket interface over WebSockets.

 ## Prerequisites
 JMRI server run and connected to your DCC Command station